Policy on reviving a business corporation

 When a corporation is revived, its articles are exactly as they were at the time of its dissolution.
 You can obtain a copy of the articles of the corporation as they existed at the time of dissolution by contacting Corporations Canada.
 There is a fee for copies.

 If changes were made to the information contained in the articles of the corporation, this information can be updated by first reviving the corporation and then filing Form 4 – Articles of Amendment.
 For more information, please see the document titled Amending the Articles of a Business Corporation.

 What happens to the corporation's name when it is revived?

 The corporation must submit Articles of Revival using the same corporate name it had at the time of its dissolution.
-Corporations Canada will review the name again to ensure that it is not likely to cause confusion with a corporate name acquired by another corporation between the date of the dissolution and the date of revival.
+If the corporation has been dissolved for more than 2 years, Corporations Canada will review the name again to ensure that it is not likely to cause confusion with a corporate name acquired by another corporation between the date of the dissolution and the date of revival.
 If this is the case, Corporations Canada will assign a numbered name to the revived corporation and the Certificate of Revival will use that numbered name.
 The corporation can change this name by amending its articles.

 Is the corporation number still valid?